-- 18.17 Overall, the proposal is considered acceptable with regard to any impact on the surrounding residential properties in terms of privacy, overlooking, daylight, sunlight and outlook and is therefore compliant with paragraph H of Policy DM 9. - 18.18 Noise, vibration, fumes, light pollution and air quality - 18.19 Part (iv) requires that issues of noise, vibration, fumes, light pollution and air quality are properly addressed when considering an application to ensure that none would cause significant harm to the amenity of existing residents or new users of the proposed development. - 18.20 The report will now consider each of these aspects in turn. - 18.21 With regard to noise, the proposed residential use, and the siting of the buildings in relation to the neighbouring properties, is such that there would not be an unacceptable increase in noise experienced by the neighbouring properties. - 18.22 Additionally parking provision on the site will be significantly reduced and thus any noise generated from vehicles is likely to be less than that of which the occupants of the surrounding properties currently experience with the leisure centre use, and associated servicing.
-As such, the proposal is acceptable with regard to noise impacts. - 18.23 A lighting impact assessment was submitted with the application which indicates that the upward light ratio (ULR) would not exceed the maximum permissible level of 5% for an E3 environmental zone.
+Noise, vibration, fumes, light pollution and air quality

+19.16 Part (iv) requires that issues of noise, vibration, fumes, light pollution and air quality are properly addressed when considering an application to ensure that none would

+- cause significant harm to the amenity of existing residents or new users of the proposed development. - 19.17 In terms of noise, the proposed residential use, and the siting of the buildings in relation to the neighbouring properties, is such that there would not be an unacceptable increase in noise experienced by the neighbouring properties. - 19.18 Additionally, parking provision on the site will be significantly reduced and thus any noise generated from vehicles is likely to be less than that of which the occupants of the surrounding properties currently experience with the existing office use, and associated servicing and parking.
+As such, the proposal is acceptable with regard to noise impacts. - 19.19 A lighting impact assessment was submitted with the application which indicates that the upward light ratio (ULR) would not exceed the maximum permissible level of 5% for an E3 environmental zone.
 The report concludes finding that any residual effects of lighting from the proposed development will be negligible.
-Officers have reviewed the application and the lighting assessment report and are satisfied that there will be no undue harm caused to the amenity of the occupants of the surrounding properties as a result of lighting, subject to the recommended conditions. - 18.24 The application has been accompanied by an Air Quality Assessment (AQA) which considers the potential impacts of the construction phase of the development as well as the operational phase. - 18.25 The Council's Environmental Health Officer (EHO) has considered the AQA and has commented that the proposed mitigation measures have been taken from appropriate guidance and if suitably implemented, will ensure that there will not be significant harm caused to sensitive receptors.
+Officers have reviewed the application and the lighting assessment report and are satisfied that there will be no undue harm caused to the amenity of the occupants of the surrounding properties as a result of lighting, subject to the recommended conditions. - 19.20 The application has been accompanied by an Air Quality Assessment (AQA) which considers the potential impacts of the construction phase of the development as well as the operational phase. - 19.21 The Council's Environmental Health Officer (EHO) has considered the AQA and has commented that the proposed mitigation measures have been taken from appropriate guidance and if suitably implemented, will ensure that there will not be significant harm caused to sensitive receptors.
 These measures can be secured through the recommended condition.
-Given the proximity of residential properties and the phased nature of development on this, and the nearby linked sites, conditions recommending real time dust monitoring are recommended also. - 18.26 Based on the evidence provided by the applicant and subject to the recommended conditions, the proposal will not cause significant harm to air quality in relation to human health. - 18.27 Summary relating to design and neighbouring amenity issues
+Given the proximity of residential properties and the phased nature of development on this, and the nearby linked sites, conditions recommending real time dust monitoring are recommended also. - 19.22 Based on the evidence provided by the applicant and subject to the recommended conditions, the proposal will not cause significant harm to air quality in relation to human health.

+Summary relating to design and neighbouring amenity issues

-- 18.28 Drawing all the strands together in relation to design and neighbouring amenity issues, the analysis conducted through this report has concluded that the proposed development fulfils the Council's overall vision and policies of ensuring that new development is comprised of high quality design, subject to the imposition of adequately worded planning conditions/obligations. - 18.29 It has further been concluded that there would not be any significant harm caused to the living conditions of any of the existing residents who live in the area and that the development will ensure a good level of amenity to staff and visitors, subject to the imposition of suitably worded conditions / planning obligations. - 18.30 The proposal is therefore compliant with the requirements of Policies SP 3, DM 9 and T 1 Part C and Part D of the LPSV and with Policies CP2, DBE1, DBE4 and DBE9 of the ALP.
+- 19.23 Drawing all the strands together in relation to design and neighbouring amenity issues, the analysis conducted through this report has concluded that the proposed development fulfils the Council's overall vision and policies of ensuring that new development is comprised of high quality design, subject to the imposition of adequately worded planning conditions/obligations. - 19.24 It has further been concluded that there would not be any significant harm caused to the living conditions of any of the existing residents who live in the area and that the

+- development will ensure a good level of amenity to staff and visitors, subject to the imposition of suitably worded conditions / planning obligations. - 19.25 The proposal is therefore compliant with the requirements of Policies SP 3, DM 9 and T 1 Part C and Part D of the LPSV and with Policies CP2, DBE1, DBE4 and DBE9 of the ALP.

-19. Highways and Transport
+20. Highways and Transport